FecioruLuci/SQL_Analyst_Projects/README.md

 # SQL_Analyst_Projects
-here is where i take some excel files and respond to questions using MySQLWorkbench
+This is my SQL projects folder.
+Here is where I upload my sql files solving different questions based on a dataset.